ulisesedu7/OOP-School-Library/README.md

 $ code .
 ```

-3. At the command line, rune `ruby main.rb` to run the app.
+3. At the command line, run `ruby main.rb` to run the app.
+4. Run `rspec` to run the tests of the methods.

 ## Author